Meet David Lewis, WorldStrides Sports Tour Director!

 America is so vast and there is only so much we could do and take in.

-A visit to Strawberry fields in Central Park to pay respects to John Lennon.
+Then a visit to Strawberry Fields in Central Park to pay respects to John Lennon.
 Visit the Empire State Building and Times Square.
 Shop on Fifth Avenue.
-Eat in Greenwich Village, watch soccer games in local restaurants in the lower east side of Manhattan and take and evening ride across to Hoboken for an amazing evening view of the iconic New York skyline.
+Eat in Greenwich Village, watch soccer games in local restaurants in the lower east side of Manhattan, and take an evening ride across to Hoboken for an amazing evening view of the iconic New York skyline.
 Ride the subway.

-Next onto Washington, D.C.
-Visit the White House and the monuments, Capitol Hill, Smithsonian, and Georgetown.
-Watch a game in one of the stadiums.
+Next, onto Washington, D.C., where we’d visit the White House and the monuments, Capitol Hill, Smithsonian, and Georgetown, then watch a game in one of the stadiums.

-I would then fly to Atlanta to visit Martin Luther King Junior’s church and graves.
-See CNN building and Olympic Park.
+I would then fly to Atlanta to visit Martin Luther King Junior’s church and graves and see CNN building and Olympic Park.
 A visit to the Cyclorama, one of only three left in the world depicting scenes of the American Civil War.
-See where Margaret Mitchell lived and wrote Gone with the Wind, then visit the beautiful Fox theatre and its art deco design.
-Eat in Buckhead, uptown or downtown Atlanta, then watch a game in city.
+See where Margaret Mitchell lived and wrote Gone with the Wind, then visit the beautiful Fox Theatre and its art deco design.
+Eat in Buckhead, uptown or downtown Atlanta, then watch a game in the city.

 Then to Nashville to visit the Country Music Hall of Fame, Grand Ole Opry, Broadway Avenue honky tonks, Studio B of RCA records where the great Elvis, Dolly Parton, Don Gibson, Charlie Pride, Jim Reeves, Roy Orbison, Everly Brothers and many more recorded, then watch a game at the Nissan Stadium.

-Memphis is next to see Graceland, Rock and Soul music, Sun Records, Beale Street and see the Mississippi river.
+Memphis is next to see Graceland, Rock and Soul music, Sun Records, Beale Street and the Mississippi River.
 Of course, I’d eat BBQ along the way.

 From here I would fly to Orlando, Florida and visit a theme park or two, and watch some games.
 Visit Miami and South Beach and watch a game there, then have a slow meander down to Key West to visit Ernest Hemingway’s house and see the most southern tip of the USA.